a20351766/udo.1.4.0/docs/source/enable_tls.rst

 of the CA certificates trusted by the peer or orderer node.

-If you see the error message ``remote error: tls: bad certificate`` in your chaincode logs, ensure that your chaincode has been built using the chaincode shim provided with Fabric v1.1 or newer.
+If you see the error message ``remote error: tls: bad certificate`` in your chaincode logs, ensure that your chaincode has been built using the chaincode shim provided with UDO v1.1 or newer.
 If your chaincode does not contain a vendored copy of the shim, deleting the chaincode container and restarting its peer will rebuild the chaincode container using the current shim version.